 - Not answering calls or putting claimants on hold for long periods of time.

 Mr. Barsby knows firsthand the devastating impacts the TPD waiting game can have on Australians and their families.
 “We have one family of six at the moment who have been forced to live in a tent in a friend’s backyard while their insurance company sits comfortably behind its stone walls.”

 More devastatingly, others have decided to cut their life short to save their family money or to end the pain they are experiencing.
 “We have a handful of suicides every year among TPD clients who lose whatever will to live they had in going up against the big boys of the insurance industry.”

-Earlier this month, the Australian Securities and Investments Commission (ASIC) released a report summarising the findings of a review into the life insurance sector.
+In late 2016, the Australian Securities and Investments Commission (ASIC) released a report summarising the findings of a review into the life insurance sector.

 Mr. Barsby wasn’t satisfied with the depth of the audit and believes several key areas were missed.
-“It didn’t cover TPD which is the biggest part of the problem and where the majority of Australian’s actually have life insurance.
+“It didn’t cover TPD which is the biggest part of the problem and where the majority of Australians actually have life insurance.
 Also, the information gathered appears to have come solely from the insurance sector, without any input from key stakeholders.”

-Appallingly but not surprising, the ASIC report indicated that some insurance operators where offering staff bonuses based on their decline rate.
+Appallingly but not surprising, the ASIC report indicated that some insurance operators were offering staff bonuses based on their decline rate.
 This is just one example of the internal infrastructure within the industry to deny claimants’ payments.

 Written by Shine Lawyers on .
-Last modified: August 18, 2017.
+Last modified: December 18, 2017.